Eribakova/CS5010/README.md

 ## Conclusions

-REQUIRED: Conclusions: Summarize your findings, explain how these results could be used by others (if applicable), and describe ways you could improve your program.
-You could describe ways you might like to expand the functionality of your program if given more time.

 We used high frequency information on bike sharing before and after the onset of COVID-19 in DC metropolitan area, focusing on VA specifically.
 We found that the overall usage of bike sharing has dropped off significantly as the rate of infections picked up.
 It appears that the use began to fall off already in February, even before the official lockdowns, possibly as people began taking precautions ahead of the official announcements.

-While it was not surprising that we found that bike sharing related to commuting (as seen by day and time of usage) fell, as more persons were required or opted to work from home, we were surprised to find that leisure related biking has increased.
-People took longer trips, including during lunchtime or afternoon hours during weekdays and on the weekends.
-Bike trips originating from parks or tourist attractions also picked up.
+However, after the Virginia's complete lockdown ended in early May, bike sharing continued its seasonal increase even as deaths and hospitalizations escalated, and surpassed the previous year during non-commuting hours and on weekends.
+People took longer trips and trips originating from recreational areas also picked up.
+Based on this pattern, we concluded that leisure oriented trips increased and substituted for work-related rentals.

-Public health care officials could use our findings to disseminate information on precautions of using shared resources outdoors during COVID-19.
-By monitoring frequency of trips during certain days or hours of the day, they can adjust road closures, particularly on the weekends, to relieve bike congestion.
-They could also use this information to place strategically information and sanitizing equipment at the stations that are most frequently used and adjust it accordingly as people return to work and commuting biking begins to return.
+Public health care officials and urban planners could use our findings to disseminate information on precautions of using shared resources outdoors during COVID-19.
+By monitoring frequency of trips during certain days or hours of the day, they can adjust road closures, particularly on the weekends, to relieve bike congestion on crowded paths where social distancing is difficult if not impossible.
+They could also use this information to place awareness information at the stations that are most frequently used and adjust it accordingly as people return to work and commuting biking begins to return.

 ![image](https://user-images.githubusercontent.com/70774260/117548484-442b2200-b003-11eb-8f06-c2fb24eadbf0.png)

 In our future work we would like to improve mapping functionality, where we can see on a map the most frequently used stations during different times of day or hour.
 This way it will be easier for public sector government officials to assess when and where to dedicate more resources to bike sharing and public education campaigns on risks using shared resources outdoors during COVID-19.
+In addition, we would like to study how essential workers took advantage of Capital Bikeshare's free membership program, first to assess the potential impact of the program and also to separate those trips from what appear to be leisure trips that we see in our data.

 ## References

 In addition to CS5010 class resources we used the following references:

+Chicago Metropolitan Agency for Planning (CMAP), "Pandemic presents opportunity for communities to embrace biking and walking," website post, undated).https://www.cmap.illinois.gov/updates/all/-/asset_publisher/UIMfSLnFfMB6/content/pandemic-presents-opportunity

+Kapp, Amy, "Here’s the Latest Expert Guidance on Outdoor Activity and COVID-19," Rails to Trails Conservancy blog post, April 18, 2020, https://www.railstotrails.org/trailblog/2020/april/18/here-s-the-latest-expert-guidance-on-outdoor-activity-and-covid-19/

+Dunbar, Harry, "How to Avoid Crowded Trails During COVID-19", BikeArlington blog post, April 24, 2020. https://www.bikearlington.com/how-to-avoid-crowded-trails-during-covid-19/

 Data license agreement.  https://www.capitalbikeshare.com/data-license-agreement

+Commonwealth of Virginia, "Virginia Open Data Portal:  VDH-COVID-19-PublicUseDataset-Cases", website, https://data.virginia.gov/Government/VDH-COVID-19-PublicUseDataset-Cases/bre9-aqqr

 https://dtkaplan.github.io/DataComputingEbook/index.html#table-of-contents